B.C. Interior braces for more flooding as temperatures rise | CBC News

 Warm weather and rain are expected to flood some areas again by Friday

-After a week of flooding, some communities in the southern Interior of B.C. have been warned things could get worse later this week.
+After a week of flooding, some communities in B.C.'s southern Interior have been warned things could get worse later this week.

 With both rain and warm sunny weather in the forecast and plenty of snow left in the mountains set to melt, several rivers are forecast to rise above the 100-year level by Friday, including: